Art100 Introduction to Design 3 hours

 Art201 Drawing II 3 hours

-More fully investigates the fundamental graphic skills developed in Introduction to Drawing.
-Emphasis is placed on drawing from the human form, experimenting with images and new media and developing strong visual compositions.
+More fully investigates the fundamental graphic skills developed in Drawing I. Emphasis is placed on drawing from the human form, experimenting with images and new media and developing strong visual compositions.
 Prerequisite: Art 101 or consent of instructor.

 Art202 Ceramics II 3 hours